-During LTI2019, not more than 1,500,000 Instruments can be issued and allotted.
-At full subscription/conversion, not more than 1,500,000 new shares can be issued, which corresponds to a dilution of approximately 0.47 percent of the number and approximately 0.14 percent of the votes, calculated based on the number of outstanding shares (i.e., the total amount of issued shares reduced by the numbers of shares held by the company) (notwithstanding a possible recalculation in accordance with Appendix 2A and 2B).
-At full conversion and exercise of the proposed Instruments, together with already outstanding options and convertible debentures, the amount of shares amounts to 1.37 percent of the number and 0.41 percent of the votes, calculated based on the amount of outstanding shares.
+During LTI2020, not more than 1,300,000 Instruments can be issued and allotted.
+At full subscription/conversion, not more than 1,300,000 new shares can be issued, which corresponds to a dilution of approximately 0.41 per cent of the number and approximately 0.12 per cent of the votes, calculated based on the number of outstanding shares (i.e., the total amount of issued shares reduced by the numbers of shares held by the company) (notwithstanding a possible recalculation in accordance with Appendix 2A and 2B).
+At full conversion and exercise of the proposed Instruments, together with already outstanding options and convertible debentures, the amount of shares amounts to 1.53 per cent of the number and 0.45 per cent of the votes, calculated based on the amount of outstanding shares.

 Preparation of the proposal

-The proposal of LTI2019 has been prepared by the Compensation Committee in consultation with external experts and the Board.
-The Board has subsequently decided to present this proposal to the general meeting.
+The proposal of LTI2020 has been prepared by the Compensation Committee in consultation with external experts and the Board.
+The Board has subsequently decided to present this proposal to the annual general meeting.
 The CEO has not participated in the preparations of the proposal.

 Other share-based incentive programs

-The ongoing share-based incentive programs of Ratos are described in the company’s year-end report 2018, note 7.
+The ongoing share-based incentive programs of Ratos are described in the company’s annual report 2019, note 7.

 Effects on key ratio and costs etc.

-Based on a share price of Ratos’s share of class B of SEK 19.59 and other market conditions prevailing on 6 March 2019 and the Board’s proposal of a dividend for the financial year 2018, the value per warrant has been estimated to SEK 2.75, which implies a value for all warrants that could be issued of approximately SEK 4.1 million.
+Based on a share price of Ratos’s share of Class B of SEK 31.55 and other market conditions prevailing on 13 January 2020 and the Board’s proposal of a dividend for the financial year 2019, the value per warrant has been estimated to SEK 5.31, which implies a value for all warrants that could be issued of a maximum of approximately SEK 6.9 million.

-LTI2019, calculated on the basis of the above estimated warrant value, entails a cost for the company amounting to a maximum of approximately SEK 6.0 million, of which SEK 4.1 million refers to the benefit value of the warrants at allotment, SEK 0.5 million refers to the subsidy in cash provided to the employees and SEK 1.4 million refers to social security contributions.
+LTI2020, calculated on the basis of the above estimated warrant value, entails a cost for the company amounting to a maximum of approximately SEK 9.1 million, of which SEK 6.9 million refers to the benefit value of the warrants at allotment and SEK 2.2 million refers to social security contributions.
 The proposed convertible debentures are not expected to result in any social security contributions for the company.
 The dilution effect of the Instruments may affect the key ratio per share in accordance with the IAS 33 accounting standard, but to a very limited extent.